 Susy Shearer said that work was ongoing to produce the Biodiversity Action Plan, in conjunction with various Wild groups in the borough.
-She suggested it would be beneficial for the LAF to consider biodiversity and the natural environment in its work on local access issues.

 Jacqui Wheeler said it would be useful to have someone who was working on the Biodiversity Action Plan attend the next LAF meeting.